RaglandCodes/LW-Line-frontend/README.md

 - Organize files based on domain
 - Check out suspense
 - Analytics
-- Reduce number of network calls
+- Reduce number of network calls (Cache in Service Worker?)

 Icons may be from [FontAwesome](https://fontawesome.com/license)